zhannamatuzak/six-scoops-ice-cream/README.md

 ### Languages:

-- [Python 3.11.5](https://www.python.org/downloads/): used to anchor the project and direct all application behavior
+- [Python 3.11.5](https://www.python.org/downloads/): used to anchor the project and direct all application behavior.

-- [JavaScript](https://www.javascript.com/): used to provide the start script needed to run the Code Institute mock terminal in the browser
+- [JavaScript](https://www.javascript.com/): used to provide the start script needed to run the Code Institute mock terminal in the browser.

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) used to construct the elements involved in building the mock terminal in the browser
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): used to construct the elements involved in building the mock terminal in the browser.
 ---
 ### Frameworks/Libraries, Programmes and Tools:
 #### Python modules/packages: